ggggggggg/Physical.jl/README.md

 ```
 julia> using Physical
-julia> f = 1*ElectronVolt/H_plank # H_plank is in units of h, so resulting expression have units with h
+julia> f = 1*ElectronVolt/H_planck # H_planck is in units of h, so resulting expression have units with h
 1.0 eV h⁻¹
 julia> asbase(f)
 2.4270444990211597e14 s⁻¹ # all Quantities can be reduced to base units